Efficient High-Resolution Visual Representation Learning with State Space Model for Human Pose Estimation: Preliminaries

 \section{Preliminaries}

-\textbf{State Space Models (SSMs)} map a 1D function or sequence $x(t)\in \bR$ to output sequence $y(t)\in \bR$ though a hidden state $\vh\in\bR^N$ based on continuous linear time-invariant (LTI) systems.
+\textbf{State Space Models (SSMs)} map input stimulation $x\in \bR^{1}$ to output response $y\in \bR^{1}$ through a hidden state $\vh\in\bR^{N\times 1}$ based on continuous linear time-invariant (LTI) systems, where $N$ represents the number of states.
 To integrate deep models and adapt to real-world data, discretization must be applied to convert the continuous differential equations of SSMs into discrete functions using the zero-order hold method.
-Specifically, with a discrete-time step $\Delta \in \bR$, SSMs are discretized as follows:
+Specifically, with a discrete-time step $\Delta \in \bR^{1}$, SSMs are discretized as follows: